Polly Young-Eisendrath: Education and career

 Young-Eisendrath attended Ohio University (OU) from 1965 to 1970 and graduated with a major in English literature.
 While at Ohio University, she was an Ohio Fellow and a student in the Honors College.
 She earned a Masters of Arts from Goddard College, a Masters of Social Work in clinical social work and a Ph.D. in developmental and counseling psychology from Washington University in St. Louis.

-She is also a diplomate Jungian analyst and completed her training through the Inter-Regional Society of Jungian Analysts.
+She is a diplomate Jungian analyst and completed her training through the Inter-Regional Society of Jungian Analysts.
 She has maintained an independent clinical practice as a psychologist since 1982: in Pennsylvania from 1982 to 1994 and in Vermont since 1992.
 She has been a clinical associate professor in Psychiatry at the University of Vermont Medical College since 1994 and is a clinical supervisor at the Norwich University Counseling Service.

 A prolific writer, Young-Eisendrath has published 19 books and numerous academic articles.
 She is influential in the fields of Jungian analysis, feminist psychology, and the application of Zen Buddhist concepts to psychoanalytic theory.
 Translated into 12 languages, her books have been characterized as "scholarly and thoughtful, yet totally accessible", and "incisive, persuasive, practical and wise".

 With her late husband, Ed Epstein, she created Dialogue Therapy for Couples, a time-limited couples therapy done by one or two therapists, designed to help couples to handle their conflicts respectfully through the use of a combination of psychoanalysis, mindfulness and psychodrama.
 Epstein died of Alzheimer's disease in 2014 and Young-Eisendrath's memoir of the experience narrates the process of the disease from the lens of a practicing Buddhist, offering insight into methods of coping with loss, death and grief.

 Young-Eisendrath is the director of the Mustard Seed Project: Research and Application of a Buddhist Model for Transforming Loss and Bereavement, and the founder and director of Enlightening Conversations: Psychoanalysts and Buddhist Teachers Talking about Enlightenment and Awakening, which was described by Mark Matousek in Psychology Today as "fascinating, potentially life-changing".